Answers to questions about carpet cleaning, tile and grout cleaning, upholstery cleaning and more.

 If these methods don’t fully remove the stain, call Advanced Degree Carpet Cleaning, and we’ll use our powerful solutions and truck-mounted steam cleaning power to restore your carpet.

-Stain Emergency: How to get urine out of a carpet
+Stain Emergency: How to address pet urine on your own

 We all love our pets, and they add so much to our daily lives.
 Unfortunately, they sometimes add some, er, unwanted things to our carpets.
 If your little guy has an accident, here's what you should know.
 First, urine goes into a carpet as an acid, but pretty quickly metabolizes into an alkaline solution (ammonia salts, bacteria, lipids).
 Thus, you must clean new versus old urine spots differently.
 Specifically: